Is India's Supreme Court using contempt law to stifle criticism? | DW | 09.09.2020

 The case, involving a pair of social media posts, put a spotlight on the nation's top court over its handling of criticism of the judiciary and renewed a debate on free speech in the country's legal community.

-Bhushan, an outspoken lawyer known for his public interest litigations, had put out two tweets in late June.
+Bhushan, an outspoken lawyer known for his public interest litigations, had posted two tweets in late June.
 One was critical of the chief justice of India, Sharad Bobde, and the other of the judiciary's role in India's democracy since Prime Minister Narendra Modi's Hindu nationalist government came to power.

 "When historians in the future look back at the last six years to see how democracy has been destroyed in India even without a formal (declaration of) Emergency, they will particularly mark the role of the SC (Supreme Court) in this destruction, and more particularly the role of the last four CJIs (Chief Justices of India)," he said in one of the posts.